Lord's Resistance Army: International Criminal Court investigation

-On 2 June 2006, Interpol issued five wanted person red notices to 184 countries on behalf of the ICC, which has no police of its own.
+On 2 June 2006, Interpol issued five red notices to 184 countries on behalf of the ICC, which has no police of its own.
 Kony had been previously reported to have met the vice president of South Sudan, Riek Machar.
-The next day, Human Rights Watch reported that the regional government of Southern Sudan had ignored previous ICC warrants for the arrest of four of LRA's top leaders and instead supplied the LRA with cash and food as an incentive to stop them from attacking southern Sudanese citizens.
+The next day, Human Rights Watch reported that the regional government of Southern Sudan had ignored previous ICC warrants for the arrest of four of LRA's top leaders and instead supplied the LRA with cash and food as an incentive to stop attacking southern Sudanese citizens.

 At least two of the five wanted LRA leaders have since been killed: Lukwiya in August 2006 and Otti in late 2007 (executed by Kony).
 Odhiambo was rumoured to have been killed in April 2008.
 In February, 2015, UPDF forces found the body of an unidentified person.
-Later on in April, DNA tests identified that the body was that of Odhiambo.
+In April, DNA tests established that the body was that of Odhiambo.

 In July 2011, South Sudan seceded from Sudan, cutting the LRA off geopolitically from its former allies in Khartoum.

-In January 2015, Ongwen was reported either to have defected or to have been captured and was held by the Ugandan forces.
-He was successively transferred from Ugandan forces to Central African Republic forces before ultimately entering into custody of the ICC.
+In January 2015, Ongwen was reported either to have defected or been captured and held by the Ugandan forces.
+He was successively transferred from Ugandan forces to Central African Republic forces before ultimately entering into ICC custody.
 Ongwen made his first appearance before the ICC on 26 January 2015.
 In a trial that lasted between 6 December 2016 to 12 March 2020, 4,095 victims were granted the right to participate and represented in court.
 In February 2021, the ICC found him guilty of 61 crimes including war crimes, crimes against humanity, and the crime of forced marriage.